EMDR therapy is a breakthrough therapy for treating anxiety, depression, trauma, and chronic pain.

 In EMDR therapy, clinicians help individuals activate their own natural healing process.

-The Adaptive Information Processing model suggests that EMDR therapy facilitates the accessing and processing of adverse life experience to bring an adaptive resolution resulting in a reduction of the symptoms of anxiety and depression.
+The Adaptive Information Processing model suggests that EMDR therapy facilitates the accessing and processing of adverse life experiences to bring an adaptive resolution, resulting in reducing the symptoms of anxiety and depression.

 One of the benefits of EMDR is that you don’t necessarily have to talk about painful memories, making the therapy particularly inviting for those who have trouble verbalizing their experiences or for whom those experiences remain too painful to talk about.
 Rather, using EMDR for anxiety can be a largely internal process during which you are compassionately and gently guided out of a place of anxiety toward one of safety and inner tranquility.
 This process can allow you to access parts of yourself that traditional talk therapy may not be able to reach.

 Sometimes the traditional model of weekly sessions just doesn’t work for your schedule and timeline.
 Fortunately, EMDR therapy is not limited to the traditional format.
 Intensive EMDR can be as effective as weekly therapy.

 Intensive EMDR therapy typically involves longer length sessions (2 – 3 hours) over a shorter period of days or weeks.

 Intensive EMDR therapy might be right for you if:

 You want to change on a deeper level, and you’re not quite getting to the root of the issue.